 “Hello, Miss Griffiths.”

 “Riley, have you arrived in town already?”
-He asked, enthusiastic as to my arrival.
+He asked, seeming enthusiastic about my arrival.

 “No, I haven’t,” I informed, “I had an accident on the way.”

-“I’m fine Sir, and I’m sure everything will work out fine.”
+“I’m fine, Sir; and I’m sure everything will work out just fine.”